Resources & Publications

 Spinde, Timo; Hamborg, Felix; Donnay, Karsten; Becerra, Angelica; Gipp, Bela

-Enabling News Consumers to View and Understand Biased News Coverage: A Study on the Perception and Visualization of Media Bias Inproceedings
+Enabling News Consumers to View and Understand Biased News Coverage: A Study on the Perception and Visualization of Media Bias Proceedings Article

 In: Proceedings of the ACM/IEEE Joint Conference on Digital Libraries in 2020, pp. 389–392, Association for Computing Machinery, Virtual Event, China, 2020, ISBN: 9781450375856.